The Marvelous Misadventures of Flapjack: Reception

+The series received positive reviews by critics and audiences which led to it developing a cult following.
 In his book The Encyclopedia of American Animated Television Shows, David Perlmutter regarded Flapjack as "a cleverly produced and amusing series that never completely got the exposure or respect it deserved.
-Creator Van Orman combined his life-long affection for the sea with a uniquely designed steampunk-type universe that brought to mind the technology and the moral ambigiuity inherent in 19th century media, as reflected in many fictional narratives from that time."
+Creator Van Orman combined his life-long affection for the sea with a uniquely designed steampunk-type universe that brought to mind the technology and the moral ambigiuity inherent in 19th-century media, as reflected in many fictional narratives from that time."

 Journalist Melissa C. from Game Rant praised the show, stating, "The Marvelous Misadventures of Flapjack was creative, funny, and aesthetically pleasing.
 It should have at least gotten a few more seasons.
 Its legacy lives on because of the shows it inspired.
 If new episodes were made today, possibly with more live action elements, it would rival any show it was up against."

 Industry impact

-Several former storyboard artists and production crew members who worked on The Marvelous Misadventures of Flapjack have gone on to create their own series, incorporating many of the humor and surrealism of the aforementioned series.
+Several former storyboard artists and production crew members who worked on The Marvelous Misadventures of Flapjack have gone on to create their own shows, incorporating much of the humor and surrealism of the aforementioned series.
 These included Pendleton Ward (a former writer and storyboard artist who went on to create Adventure Time), J. G. Quintel (a former creative director and storyboard artist who went on to create Regular Show), Alex Hirsch (a former writer and storyboard artist who went on to create Gravity Falls), and Patrick McHale (a former writer and storyboard artist who went on to create Over the Garden Wall).
-These shows also had crew members who went on to make their own shows as well, creating what many refer to as the Flapjack family of cartoons.
+These shows also had crew members who went on to make their own shows as well, creating what many refer to as the 'Flapjack family of cartoons'.
+The impact Flapjack had on the animation industry would be acknowledged in the Adventure Time: Fionna and Cake episode "Prismo the Wishmaster."